26.8K Views 12 months ago

 4. Garlic Chili Pepper

 If you like things spicy, you’ll love this dressing.
 It uses nothing more than chili powder and a fresh garlic clove to add true natural flavoring.
-This dressing would be perfect on healthy fries, dressed over a veggie burger or roasted vegetables, and makes the most incredible salad dressing you can imagine.
+This dressing would be perfect on healthy fries, over a veggie burger or roasted vegetables, and makes the most incredible salad dressing you can imagine.

 Ingredients: